ILL-DIE-TRYING/IDT-waveshare-s2-audio_esphome_voice/README.md

+Just to be sure it is known.
+This just a copy of https://github.com/sw3Dan/waveshare-s2-audio_esphome_voice so I can tinker with code easier.
+Currently my yaml is definitely different.
+Light interaction adjustment.
+Mine goes blue when wake word detected, purple when it actually hears a response, pulsing blue while it is thinking and rainbow while it speaks.

 ESPHome configuration for enabeling WAVESHARE-S3-AUDIO-BOARD (https://www.waveshare.com/esp32-s3-audio-board.htm)
 to be used as a HomeAssistant Voice Satellite.
 Features such as simultanious music/and announcements and continious on-board wake-word detection.